AlexandraFortner/Valor-Website/README.md

         -4.Pain Pack:			20 Magic Required.
         -5.Quit

+- Descriptions of Inventory Items:

+        Pain Pack: Inventory that can harm the opponent.
+        Apothecary's Satchel: Can heal the user.

 - The game is continued until a winner is announced:

         Sara has cast Holy Water Spring!